ajeydudhe/facile-mock/README.md

 **facile-mock** is a simple mocking library for [**BrowserMobProxy**](https://github.com/lightbody/browsermob-proxy) to allow mocking the http requests in the tests.
 It allows running a given test as both unit test and integration test where in case of integration test the mocking will be skipped.

 ## Adding the library reference
-Add the maven dependency to your pom.xml as follows.
+Add the maven dependency to your pom.xml as follows:
 ```xml
 <dependency>
     <groupId>org.expedientframework.facilemock</groupId>